 On May 25, 2005, my first day in London, I waited for hours in the airport for social services to take me to temporary accommodation.
 My first foster family was in Brixton, and my initial day at Brixton market was both magical and shocking – feeling like I was back in Africa, which wasn't a great feeling at the time, although now I love going to Brixton whenever I can to feel a bit closer to home.

-Three months later I moved to Orpington.
-Finding a school that would take me was hard but we managed to get a place at Bishop Justice where I completed my secondary school education.
-People's reactions in school were funny - they'd say “ hold on to your Ethiopian you must be able to run long-distance” or they would ask me “why are you not skinny?”.
-I am quite proud of 12-year-old me because I just thought it was funny and I could see that they didn't know any better.
+Three months later, I moved to Orpington.
+Finding a school that would accept me was tough, but we secured a place at Bishop Justice, where I completed my secondary school education.
+People's reactions at school were amusing – they'd say, 'Hold on to your Ethiopian, you must be able to run long-distance,' or they'd ask, 'Why are you not skinny?'
+I'm proud of 12-year-old me because she found it funny and could see they didn't know any better.

-At the age of 16 and a half, I was given the option to move out to semi-independent accommodation.
-At the time I was in a relationship, so I spent a lot of time with him and was also attending my first year of college, where I got a distinction in Art and Design.
-Fashion had a massive influence on my work that year so I soon switched my focus to studying fashion.
-It wasn't what I expected so I left.
-This was the same with the business but at the time I was given £45 a week for everything I needed and we all know that is not enough so my mind was on making more money.
+At 16 and a half, I was given the option to move out to semi-independent accommodation.
+At the time, i had a lot to prove to my self and others and attended my first year of college, where I got a distinction in Art and Design.
+Fashion had a massive influence on my work that year, so I soon switched my focus to studying fashion.
+It wasn't what I expected, so I left.
+At the time, I was given £45 a week for everything I needed, and we all know that's not enough, so my mind was on making more money.
 Learning how to survive.